The BEST Smash Cake for Baby’s First Birthday

 How to Decorate Your Smash Cake

-Keep it simple when decorating this mini cake.
+Keep it simple when decorating a smash cake.
 Fluffy whipped cream makes the most fun baby messes since it is light and easy for the birthday boy or girl to grab and play with.
 You can keep it unsweetened or very lightly sweetened if you want to keep sugar to a minimum.
 While you can use a colorful whipped cream, be careful not to add too much food coloring or it will dye your baby’s face and hands.

 The “frosting” for this smash cake recipe is homemade whipped cream made from beating heavy / whipping cream until light and fluffy.
 For an easy (and photo-friendly) way to add the frosting, transfer the whipped cream to a small ziptop / plastic bag.
 Seal the bag and then cut off one corner.
 Gently squeeze the whipped cream out over the top of the cake in billowy rounds.
 Top it with fresh berries.